philipsahli/innominatus-graph/README.md

-# IDP Orchestrator
+# Innominatus Graph

-A graph-based orchestrator for Internal Developer Platforms (IDPs) where everything (specs, workflows, resources) is represented as nodes in a graph, with relationships as edges.
-The graph serves as the execution, persistence, and visualization model.
+A graph component library for Internal Developer Platforms (IDPs) where everything (specs, workflows, resources) is represented as nodes in a graph, with relationships as edges.
+This library provides the core graph model, persistence, and visualization capabilities used by the [innominatus](https://github.com/innominatus) IDP orchestrator.

 ## Features